rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+0.3.9: It's Not A Jungle Gym
+- Added the Hexagonal Truss Segment.
+The truss segment is based on the design from NASA's Discovery II paper, and will be unavailable if Near Future Construction is installed.
+- Added the HexPort, used for docking hexagonal truss segments together.
+It too will be unavailable if Near Future Construction is installed.
+- Added the Counter Torque Ring and adjusted the size of the Spindle to accomodate it.
+- New spacecraft using the Spin Ring and/or Counter Torque Ring now have a smooth acceleration/deceleration.
+No more breaking your ships when the centrifuge suddenly stops or starts!
+- Tweaked resource densities for Glykerol and FusionPellets to bring them in line with CRP values.
+Thanks Nertea for the new values and for including the resources with CRP! :)

 0.3.8: You Spin Me Right Round
 - Added the Spindle and Spin Ring, based upon ZodiusInfuser/Sirkut's rotating space station hub.
-SpinHub plugin code is based upon and licensed from Mu/Sirkut's MuToggle code.
-TODO: Counter-torque ring; consume EC.
+NOTE: The Spindle and Spin Ring will be unavailable unless you install Infernal Robotics.
 This was so frustrating to do, it deserves a YouTube video:https://www.youtube.com/watch?v=PGNiXGX2nLU

 0.3.7: Stefan-Boltzmann